/// Always Have a Trick up The Sleeve

 Adding and subtracting those different elements to form a plan of action.

-With this mindset, you can have a trick up your sleeve for almost anything that comes your way.
+With this mindset, you can have a trick up the sleeve for almost anything that comes your way.

 From being able to take in more available data around you without thinking about it and more importantly, how to evaluate it into actionable information.